Culturally-Tech/project-curriculum/wordle/teacher/teacher-breakdown.md

    </style>
 ```

+**Format on Save Settings Fix*

+Students will need to adjust their format settings to make sure formatting doesn't get in the way of us using kaboom's syntax.

+Click the hamburger menu at top left of screen > File > Preferences > Settings > In the "search settings" field search "format on save" > Uncheck the box

 ### Layers and Sprites - https://youtu.be/2nucjefSr6I?t=343 - Stephen

 Head over to your game.js file.
 Let’s initialize our kaboom